vmware-tanzu/sonobuoy/site/content/docs/main/airgap.md

 > You may see these errors when running the above command.
 This is expected behaviour.
 > These images are referenced by some end-to-end tests, but **not** by the conformance tests.

-To push the images, you must provide the mapping using the `--e2e-repo-config` flag as follows:
+To push the images, you must provide the mapping using the `--e2e-repo` or `--e2e-repo-config` flag as follows:

 ```
+sonobuoy images push --e2e-repo <your registry>
+// OR
 sonobuoy images push --e2e-repo-config <path/to/custom-repo-config.yaml>
 ```

-Sonobuoy will read the mapping config and will push the images to the repositories defined in that mapping.
+If you are pushing to a single registry; use the first flag; if you need fine-grained controle over which images go to which registry, use the second.

-When running the `e2e` plugin, you will need to provide this file using the same flag as follows:
+When running the `e2e` plugin, you will need to provide this information using the same flag as follows:

 ```
+sonobuoy run --e2e-repo <your registry>
+// OR
 sonobuoy run --e2e-repo-config <path/to/custom-repo-config.yaml>
 ```